The infamous Connor Brothers: A Collector’s Guide

-What to know about the hyped East London duo who fooled the art world with their spectacular story.
+What you need to know about the hyped East London duo who fooled the art world with their spectacular story.

 In 2013 a mysterious Duo emerged at the center of the Contemporary art world almost out of nowhere.
 They called themselves “The Connor Brothers”, and though they were never seen in person, their intriguing backstory was widely known.
 It had all the underpinnings of a Hollywood film in the making; twin brothers escaping from a luddite American cult, seeking refuge in Brooklyn, discovering art-making as a means of connecting with the world they had been sheltered from, and creating together in order to heal.
-What no one knew at the time was that the story was entirely a fictional one, and that the true Connor Brothers were Mike Snelle and James Golding, former art dealers from East London who had invented the story in a moment of fun.
+What no one knew at the time was that the story was entirely a fictional one.
+The true Connor Brothers were Mike Snelle and James Golding.
+They are both former art dealers from East London who had invented the story in a moment of fun.

-Producing highly-collectable paintings and prints featuring cheeky quotes and expertly rendered Pulp-fiction inspired figures, The Connor Brothers quickly earned a place in worldwide collections, including ours at West Chelsea Contemporary.
+The pair produces highly-collectable paintings and prints, featuring cheeky quotes and expertly rendered Pulp-fiction inspired figures.
+The Connor Brothers quick success has presented numerous places in worldwide collections, including ours at West Chelsea Contemporary.

 Read on below to discover five things every collector should know about The Connor Brothers.